 Jocelyne Guilbault is Professor of Music at the University of California, Berkeley, and coauthor of Roy Cape: A Life on the Calypso and Soca Bandstand, also published by Duke University Press.

-Timothy Rommen is Davidson Kennedy Professor in the College and Professor of Music and Africana Studies at the University of Pennsylvania, and author of Funky Nassau: Roots, Routes, and Representation in Bahamian Popular Music.
+Timothy Rommen is Davidson Kennedy Professor in the College of Arts and Sciences and Professor of Music and Africana Studies at the University of Pennsylvania.
+He is the author of Funky Nassau: Roots, Routes, and Representation in Bahamian Popular Music.

 Prologue / Steven Feld 1

 Introduction.
-The Political Economy of Music and Sound: Case Studies in the Caribbean Tourism Industry / Jocelyn Guilbault and Timothy Rommen 9
+The Political Economy of Music and Sound: Case Studies in the Caribbean Tourism Industry / Jocelyne Guilbault and Timothy Rommen 9

 1. It Sounds Better in the Bahamas: Musicians, Management, and the Markets in Nassau's All-Inclusive Hotels / Timothy Rommen 41